 - Any additional documentation.

-Amherst does not require that a homeschooled student earn a GED or high school diploma to enroll at the college.
-We will require an end-of-year report, however, as we do for all matriculating students, and require ATB (Ability to Benefit) documentation for those offered financial aid from the college.
+A high school diploma or its recognized equivalent is required before enrolling at Amherst College.
+We also require an end-of-year report, as we do for all matriculating students, and ATB (Ability to Benefit) documentation for those offered financial aid from the college.

 Amherst does not offer personal interviews for first-year applicants on campus or off, but we encourage homeschooled students or their parents to contact a member of the admission staff (via email or phone) to discuss the above recommendations or unusual circumstances that may pose a hardship for providing the requested application materials.